SecureWorks (NASDAQ:SCWX) Updates Q3 2022 Earnings Guidance

+SecureWorks (NASDAQ:SCWX) last announced its quarterly earnings data on Wednesday, September 1st.
+The technology company reported $0.01 EPS for the quarter, beating the consensus estimate of ($0.01) by $0.02.
+SecureWorks had a negative net margin of 3.71% and a positive return on equity of 0.15%.
+The business had revenue of $134.20 million during the quarter, compared to analysts’ expectations of $135.02 million.
+During the same period in the previous year, the business posted $0.10 EPS.
+The business’s quarterly revenue was down 3.1% compared to the same quarter last year.
+As a group, equities research analysts forecast that SecureWorks will post -0.37 EPS for the current year.

-An institutional investor recently raised its position in SecureWorks stock.
-Morgan Stanley grew its position in shares of SecureWorks Corp.
-(NASDAQ:SCWX) by 209.7% during the second quarter, according to its most recent filing with the SEC.
+A hedge fund recently raised its stake in SecureWorks stock.
+Morgan Stanley boosted its stake in shares of SecureWorks Corp.
+(NASDAQ:SCWX) by 209.7% in the second quarter, according to its most recent disclosure with the SEC.
 The firm owned 38,301 shares of the technology company’s stock after acquiring an additional 25,934 shares during the period.
 Morgan Stanley’s holdings in SecureWorks were worth $709,000 at the end of the most recent quarter.
-10.20% of the stock is currently owned by hedge funds and other institutional investors.
+10.20% of the stock is owned by institutional investors and hedge funds.

 SecureWorks Corp. is a cyber security company, which engages in the provision of information security solutions.
 The firm’s products include extended detection and response, managed detection and response, and vulnerability management.
 Its services include managed security, incident response, threat intelligence, security consulting, adversarial security testing.